pielegacy/VitaminUnderscore/README.md

 # Vitamin _
-A text-based vitamin creation simulator written in C# using .NET core.
+A text-based vitamin development simulator written in C# using .NET core.

 This solution will run on Windows, Mac and a handful of Linux distros and can be compiled using the .NET Core ([download here](https://www.microsoft.com/net/core/platform)).